-- 23 "(a)(1) All elementary and secondary schools which receive in any manner funds from 24 the state shall provide the following course offerings in the manner and at the grade level 25 prescribed by the State Board of Education in its quality core curriculum: - (A) A course of study in the background, history, and development of the federal and state governments.
-The course in the study of federal and state governments shall be supplemented in each high school by and a study of the local Georgia county and municipal governments; and - 30 (B) A course of study in the history of the United States and in the history of Georgia 31 and in the essentials of the United States and Georgia Constitutions, including the study 32 of American institutions and ideals. - (2) No student shall be eligible to receive a diploma from a high school unless such student has successfully completed the courses in history and government provided for by this subsection, except as provided in paragraph paragraphs (3) and (4) of this subsection.
-For students moving to Georgia and unable to take the course or courses

-1 available to fulfill these requirements in the grade level in which such course or courses 2 are ordinarily offered, the State Board of Education may develop alternative methods, 3 which may include but shall not be limited to an online course of study, for such students 4 to learn about and demonstrate an adequate understanding of federal or Georgia history 5 and government.
+- 23 Said title is further amended in Code Section 20-2-142, relating to prescribed courses, by - 24 striking subsection (a) and inserting in lieu thereof the following: - 25 "(a)(1) All elementary and secondary schools which receive in any manner funds from - 26 the state shall provide the following course offerings in the manner and at the grade level - prescribed by the State Board of Education in its quality core curriculum: - 28 (A) A course of study in the background, history, and development of the federal and - state governments.
+The course in the study of federal and state governments shall be - 30 supplemented in each high school by and a study of the local Georgia county and - 31 municipal governments; and - 32 (B) A course of study in the history of the United States and in the history of Georgia - and in the essentials of the United States and Georgia Constitutions, including the study - of American institutions and ideals. - 35 (2) No student shall be eligible to receive a diploma from a high school unless such - student has successfully completed the courses in history and government provided for by this subsection, except as provided in paragraph paragraphs (3) and (4) of this subsection.
+For students moving to Georgia and unable to take the course or courses available to fulfill these requirements in the grade level in which such course or courses are ordinarily offered, the State Board of Education may develop alternative methods, which may include but shall not be limited to an online course of study, for such students to learn about and demonstrate an adequate understanding of federal or Georgia history and government.

+(3) Disabled students who are otherwise eligible for a special education diploma pursuant to subsection (c) of Code Section 20-2-281 shall not be denied this diploma if

-6 (3) Disabled students who are otherwise eligible for a special education diploma 7 pursuant to subsection (c) of Code Section 20-2-281 shall not be denied this diploma if 8 they have not successfully completed either or both of these courses; provided, however, 9 that their Individualized Education Programs have not specified that the disabled students 10 must enroll in and successfully complete both of these courses.
+(3) Disabled students who are otherwise eligible for a special education diploma pursuant to subsection (c) of Code Section 20-2-281 shall not be denied this diploma if they have not successfully completed either or both of these courses; provided, however, that their Individualized Education Programs have not specified that the disabled students must enroll in and successfully complete both of these courses.

-- 11(4) The State Board of Education shall promulgate rules and regulations governing the12required course of study in the history of Georgia and in the essentials of the Georgia13Constitution for students who transfer from another state after having completed the year14in which such course or courses are ordinarily offered.
-The State Board of Education is15authorized to provide for exemptions to the required course of study for such students and - 16 for students whose parent or parents serve in the armed forces of the United States." - 17
+(4) The State Board of Education shall promulgate rules and regulations governing the required course of study in the history of Georgia and in the essentials of the Georgia Constitution for students who transfer from another state after having completed the year in which such course or courses are ordinarily offered.
+The State Board of Education is authorized to provide for exemptions to the required course of study for such students and for students whose parent or parents serve in the armed forces of the United States."

-Said title is further amended by striking Code Section 20-2-153, relating to early intervention programs, and inserting in its place a new Code Section 20-2-153 to read as follows: "20-2-153.
+20 Said title is further amended by striking Code Section 20-2-153, relating to early intervention provide an early intervention program to serve students in kindergarten through grade five.

+21 programs, and inserting in its place a new Code Section 20-2-153 to read as follows:

-(a) The State Board of Education shall create and each local board of education shall provide an early intervention program to serve students in kindergarten through grade five.
-The kindergarten early intervention program shall serve students enrolled in kindergarten.
-The primary grades early intervention program shall serve students enrolled in grades one through three.
+23 (a) The State Board of Education shall create and each local board of education shall through three.
 The upper elementary grades early intervention program shall serve students in grades four through five.